 iPhone SE 2022: IP67

 Of course, things can still go wrong even with an apparently waterproof iPhone.
-If there is any residual water on or in your device after the incident you should follow the advice below.
+If there is any residual water on or in your device after the incident it may cause problems.
+Follow the advice below and learn how to dry out your iPhone.

-What to do if an iPhone gets wet
+What NOT to do if an iPhone gets wet

 Do not plug in the iPhone.
 If it’s plugged in already, unplug it (very carefully).